 12Z Sounding analysis suggests that the convective environment should become more favorable for severe convection across central OK by 00Z as instability and deep-layer shear increase.
 Morning regional soundings show steep mid-level lapse rates within an EML over west TX and SW KS that will likely overspread into OK and central KS within a west/southwesterly flow regime within the 700-500 mb layer.
 This will likely result in steepening lapse rates over OK by 00Z.
 The 12Z OUN sounding reveals a deep, saturated boundary-layer.
 Overcast skies, coupled with continued warm air advection within the lowest 3 km, may hinder diurnal heating and boundary layer mixing to a degree, which will help maintain low-level moisture through the day.
 Any vertical mixing of moisture that does occur will likely be replenished by ample boundary-layer moisture noted in the upstream FWD sounding.
 The combination of steepening lapse rates atop ample boundary-layer moisture will help increase instability by late afternoon.
-Mid to upper-level winds are forecast to strengthen through the afternoon and evening as stronger flow associated with the approaching upper-level trough across the West shifts east through the day.
+Mid to upper-level winds are forecast to strengthen through the day.
 Given the southerly low-level flow noted in the 12 UTC OUN sounding (which will likely be maintained, if not augmented, as surface pressure falls to the north/northwest), this will likely result in an increase in 0-6 km bulk shear over central OK.